 I headed south for pastures new in my early 20’s and enjoyed a career in pharmaceuticals for many years, before deciding to settle down and have a family.
 We are still based in the south but have looked, for some time, to get a connection back to Snowdonia, not only because my family and I love it, we have twin boys and a daughter, but for my children to be able to be closer to their extended family in Wales.

-My sister, “Auntie” Fiona, kindly manages the hands on aspect of the house for us locally, her partner Chris does some maintainance, and you will also soon see my brother involved as he has kindly offered to take new photos for us for the website (coming soon) as well as planning to have some of his amazing landscape photography on display at Chimney Corner (also coming soon).
+My sister, “Auntie” Fiona, kindly manages the hands on aspect of the house for us locally, her partner Chris does some maintainence and you will also soon see my brother involved as he has taken some photos for our website as well displaying some of his amazing landscape photography on at Chimney Corner.